• Skip to primary navigation

 zucchini

 Black beauty zucchini has a wide variety of uses.
 You can make zucchini bread, zucchini noodles, zucchini nachos, zucchini lasagna, and a whole host of other zucchini based recipes.
 You can even eat the blossoms from the male plants in your salad.
-And, if you grow too much, you can freeze your extra zucchini for the off season.
+And, if you grow too much, you can freeze zucchini for the off season.

 Spinach